DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-master-detail-data-source.md

 1. [Create a new blank report](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/blank-report.md).

-2. [Add a SQL data source](../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-database.md) that provides one out of the two data tables.
+2. [Add a SQL data source](../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-database.md) that provides one data table.

 3. [Add an Excel data source](../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-an-excel-workbook.md) that provides the other data table.